boltdesignsystem/bolt/sandbox/styleguide/source/getting-started.md

 ---
 layout: page
 title: Getting Started
-intro: Bolt was designed to help you quickly create the best and most consistent experience.
+intro: Bolt was designed to help developers and designers quickly create the most accessible and consistent web experience.
 permalink: /getting-started/
 ---